Through the Woods

 Is Through the Woods worth the price?

 For what it is, yes. £££ in London typically buys you a competent but unremarkable mid-market meal; Through the Woods uses that price point to deliver a Michelin Plate-recognised fixed menu in a genuinely intimate 18-seat setting.
-It is meaningfully cheaper than the ££££ bracket occupied by the city's starred rooms, and the weekly-changing menu gives returning diners a reason to come back.
+It is meaningfully cheaper than the ££££ bracket occupied by the city's starred rooms, the weekly-changing menu gives returning diners a reason to come back.
 The pre-paid model removes the bill anxiety at the end, which is a practical upside.